mwossenu/barcode-reader/README.md

 Hello,

-This Repo is created to collaborte between Mike and Genet.
+This Repo is created to collaborate between Mike and Genet.

 Thank you,